JMarkstrom/yubikey-removal-behavior/readme.md

 - If the value is set to ```lock```, the application will lock the workstation
 - If the value is set to ```logout```, the application will log out the user(s)

-Control of the value is exercised using Group Policy, Registry or MDM.
+Control of the value is exercised using Group Policy, Registry or MDM (Intune).

 ⚠️ This application is provided "as-is" without any warranty of any kind, either expressed or implied.